Turkey travel tips

 It's illegal to show disrespect for the name or image of the Turkish State or its founder, Mustafa Kemal Ataturk, and you can be arrested for trying to travel out of the country taking an antiquity without the correct paperwork.

-Despite these travel warnings, your holiday in Turkey will probably be the most enjoyable and memorable in your life, thanks to the stunning archaeology and geology of Turkey and the generous friendliness of the Turks.
+Despite these travel warnings, your holiday in Turkey will probably be the most enjoyable and memorable in your life, thanks to the stunning archaeology and landscape of Turkey and the generous friendliness of the Turks.
 Furthermore, holiday travel in Turkey is cheap.

 There is a strong mix of different nationalities in the streets of Istanbul but Turks predominate elsewhere.
 English, French and German are common second languages but don't always rely on convenient translation during your travel in Turkey, particularly outside tourist areas.